Text2Grad: Reinforcement Learning from Natural Language Feedback

 \subsection{SLF5K~\citep{scheurer2023training}: Summarization}

-We evaluate \name{} on the SLF5K dataset~\citep{scheurer2023training}, which involves generating high-quality summaries of Reddit posts that closely align with human-written references.
+We evaluate \name{} on the SLF5K dataset~\citep{scheurer2023training}, which involves generating summaries of Reddit posts that closely align with human-written references.
 This task provides natural language feedback and span-level annotations, making it well-suited for evaluating the effectiveness of token-level reward modeling.
 Additional hyperparameters are provided in Appendix~\ref{sec:hyper-NLG}.

 \paragraph{Experimental Setup} We use \texttt{Llama3.1-8B-Instruct}~\citep{grattafiori2024llama} as the base policy model.
 It is first fine-tuned using supervised learning on SLF5K to control output length and content coverage, and subsequently optimized using our NL-Gradient method.
-We compare \name{} against several baselines: (1) PPO~\citep{schulman2017proximal} trained with scalar rewards, (2) supervised fine-tuning (SFT), and (3) SFT augmented with reward-guided reflection strategies~\citep{shinn2023reflexion, madaan2023self}.
-We also include GPT-3.5 and GPT-4o outputs as reference points.
+We compare \name{} against several baselines: (1) PPO~\citep{schulman2017proximal} trained with scalar rewards, (2) DPO~\citep{rafailov2023direct} for preference optimization, (3) PRM-PPO~\citep{lightman2023let} combining preference modeling with PPO, (4) supervised fine-tuning (SFT), and (5) SFT enhanced with reward-guided reflection~\citep{shinn2023reflexion, madaan2023self}.
+Appendix~\ref{sec:prm-setting} details how PRM spans were defined for each domain, and includes the GPT-3.5 and GPT-4o outputs as reference points.
 Evaluation metrics include ROUGE~\citep{lin2004rouge}, BLEU~\citep{papineni2002bleu}, BERTScore~\citep{zhang2019bertscore}, and LLM-as-a-Judge~\citep{gu2024survey}.